 - 1. Eligible costs include the preparation of planning/design documents, including, but not limited to:

 - a.
 Feasibility studies/project reports

 - b.
 Plans and specifications

 - c.
 Financial analyses

 - d.
 Value engineering

 - e.
 Environmental documents

 - f.
 Capital improvement plans

 - g.
 Water conservation plans

 - h.
 Sewer system evaluation/surveys

 - i.
 Environmental management systems

-- j.
-Asset management systems
+- Asset management systems

+- k.
+Reasonable administrative and legal costs associated with land acquisition (actual land acquisition is not eligible as a planning/design cost)

+- Water audits

+- m.
+Energy audits

 - 2. Planning/design costs incurred prior to the eligible start date of the agreement are ineligible.
 The eligible start date will be no earlier than the date the planning/design financing application is submitted to the Division.

 - 3. The applicant must complete the planning process prior to approval of construction/implementation financing.
 Construction management costs and administration costs associated with construction/implementation may be included in the construction financing agreement and are not eligible for reimbursement under the planning/design financing agreement.